suvo-gh/Panda_Numpy_Assignment/README.md

 # Assignment on Pandas and Numpy
-##Assignment Details:
+## Assignment Details:
 Follow the instructions below:

 1. Generate an array of zeroes using inbuilt numpy function
-2. Run the given code and find the dot produckt of both arrays:
+2. Run the given code and find the dot product of both arrays:

 >>>import numpy as np